-For this list, we’ve included the larger battle royale maps and the smaller ones generally used for Resurgence modes.
-Of course, the bigger maps do play a little differently than their more compact companions, but Warzone is Warzone and I feel you can accurately compare them based on map design, and overall fun.
+For this Warzone map tier list, we’ve included the larger battle royale maps and the smaller ones generally used for Resurgence modes.
+Of course, the bigger maps do play a little differently than their more compact companions, but Warzone is Warzone, and I feel you can accurately compare them based on map design and overall fun.

 So, strap in for a trip down memory lane as I take you through every map in the battle royale’s history.

-When I’m writing a list like this, I sometimes feel bad placing something as “worst.”
-Sometimes the thing isn’t that bad, but the things above them are just so good that they end up in that spot.
+Whenever I write a list like this, I sometimes feel bad placing something as the “worst.”
+Sometimes, the thing isn’t that bad, but the things above them are just so good that they end up in that spot.

 This is not one of those occasions.
-Caldera is, without question, the lowpoint of Warzone, and is universally despised by players.
-The map is far too big to begin with, and this issue is compounded by a severe lack of buildings and settlements across the island.
-Sometimes it felt like you were playing a hiking simulator rather than a battle royale, and the openness of Caldera meant you were constantly getting sniped.
+Caldera is, without question, the low point of Warzone and is universally despised by players.
+The map is far too big to begin with, and a severe lack of buildings and settlements across the island compounds this issue.
+Sometimes, it felt like you were playing a hiking simulator rather than a battle royale, and the openness of Caldera meant you were constantly getting sniped.

 Visibility on this map was poor and there wasn’t enough cover, but perhaps worst of all was the fact that it replaced Warzone‘s best map (more on that later.)
 Perhaps it never stood a chance when it was following the King of Warzone, but it certainly wasn’t what fans wanted, and it is not looked back on fondly.